Charlie Puth: 2022–present: Charlie and Whatever's Clever!

-In September 2021, Puth released "After All" with Elton John as part of John's album The Lockdown Sessions.
-The same month, he started documenting on TikTok a process of "combin[ing] a seemingly random bunch of thoughts and noises made with different objects into a pop song", which went viral on the platform; this led to the release of "Light Switch" on January 20, 2022, as the first single from his third studio album, Charlie.
+In September 2021, he started documenting on TikTok a process of "combin[ing] a seemingly random bunch of thoughts and noises made with different objects into a pop song", which went viral on the platform; this led to the release of "Light Switch" on January 20, 2022, as the first single from his third studio album, Charlie.
 This was followed by "That's Hilarious" in April and "Left and Right" featuring Jungkook in June.
 On July 7, Puth revealed Charlies cover art and its release date.
 "Smells Like Me", "I Don't Think That I Like Her", and "Charlie Be Quiet!" were all released in September.
 Charlie was released on October 7 along with a music video for its song "Loser".

 On October 21, 2022, Puth was featured alongside Shenseea on Calvin Harris's single "Obsessed" from Harris' sixth album Funk Wav Bounces Vol. 2.
 On March 31, 2023, Puth released the single "That's Not How This Works", with music duo Dan + Shay.
 On April 14, 2023, Puth released a remix of "That's Not How This Works" which added Sabrina Carpenter as a featured artist alongside Dan + Shay.
 On June 15, 2023, Puth featured on "Angel Pt.
 2" alongside South Korean singer Jimin and American singers Jvke and Muni Long, which was a continuation of "Angel Pt.
 1" released for the Fast X soundtrack.
 On August 18, 2023, Puth released "Lipstick", which was originally intended as the lead single from his fourth album.
 He also featured on Stray Kids' single "Lose My Breath", which was released on May 10, 2024.

 On October 4, 2024, The Charlie Puth Show began streaming on Roku.
 A faux-reality series following Puth, it co-starred Corporate Natalie as his manager and Ruby Karp as his assistant.
 It also featured drop-ins from Will Ferrell, John Legend, "Weird Al" Yankovic, Wiz Khalifia and other stars.
 Puth was referenced by Taylor Swift in her 2024 song "The Tortured Poets Department", in which she sings, "We declared Charlie Puth should be a bigger artist," attracting media attention.
 Encouraged by this shoutout, Puth released the single "Hero" on May 24 of that year.
 On November 8, 2024, he released a Christmas song titled "December 25th".
 Puth was slated to participate in the ninth season of Singer, a Chinese competition show for professional singers, in June 2024.
 However, his appearance was canceled following backlash over his pro-Israel stance on X. He deleted his X account the same month.
 Puth made his debut on the show during its tenth season on May 30, 2025.